 An ADU, or Accessory Dwelling Unit, is an attached or detached residential dwelling unit which provides complete independent living facilities for at least one person and is located on a lot with a proposed or existing primary residence.
-Click here for more information.
+For additional information on ADU's and Junior ADU's click HERE

 The Municipal Code is the set of Laws for the City of San Dimas that covers all aspects of City regulations, including zoning and various development related requirements.
 Click here for more information.